jflum/jflum.github.io/project1.md

 ![screenshot](images/p1f9.jpg)
 *Figure 9.
 A high-level enemy attack that results in the premature end to your quest.*

 Upon defeat, a results screen is displayed, summarizing your adventure; additional options are also provided so that you may retry with either the same character, or perhaps a new build (Fig. 10).
 However, survive for long enough and you will ultimately encounter the game’s final boss, who lacks a true weakness.
-It will be the actions you have made along the way and the experience your character has gained that will determine your fate (Fig. 11).
-Unless you use the debug mode character class, as I have, to reliably reach this point in the game.
+It will be the actions you have made along the way and the experience your character has gained that will determine your fate (Fig. 11) ...unless you use the debug mode character class, as I have, to reliably reach this point in the game.

 ![screenshot](images/p1f10.jpg)
 *Figure 10.
 End of play results screen, displaying quest statistics.
 Retry options are also presented.*

 ![screenshot](images/p1f11.jpg)
 *Figure 11.
-The final enounter of the game, brought to you by cheat codes.*
+The final enounter of the game, reached via a developer mode.*

 ## Additional Considerations